lucasjellema/katacoda-scenarios/introduction-faker-data-generation/step4.md

 In order to perform any work on the Faker sources (on a local machine), a local clone of the repo should be created.
 A common way would be on the command line using the Git CLI command:
 `git clone https://github.com/lucasjellema/faker.js`{{execute}}

+In order to run the test set and try out code samples, you need to to perform an npm install:

+`npm install`{{execute}}

 ## Set the Original Upstream Repository as Remote
 You must configure a remote that points to the upstream repository in Git to sync changes you make in a fork with the original repository.
 This also allows you to sync changes made in the original repository with the fork.